 D Does the suffix –ed begin with a vowel.
 Yes, e

 E. Should you double the final consonant?
 Yes, clapped.

 Follow this same exercise with one-syllable words.
 Write each new word that you form.

-Now we’ll look at some two-syllable words.
+Continuing with this free spelling lesson, we’ll now look at some two-syllable words.
 Here the accent is important.
 Let’s begin with differ plus the suffix -ent and go through the five steps again.

 We do not need to go through the rest of the steps.
 Although the word has a final consonant, and we’re adding a suffix that begins with a vowel, we do not double the r because the accent is on the first syllable.
 The new word is correctly spelled different.

 A. Is the

 the last syllable?
 Yes.
 We say for – GOT.

 B. Does it have a final consonant?
 Yes, t.